-With limited discussion on the matter, Commissioner Butler moved to preliminary recommend that City Council amend Chapter 14 "Building and Development", by amending Section 14-5 "Definitions" to include a definition for home occupation; by adding Section 14-100 "Residential Permitted Use Table" to Chapter 14 "Building and Development"; by repealing and replacing Sections 14-101 through 14-104 of Chapter 14 "Building and Development" to allow for updates to residential development standards; by removing Section 104-103.1 in its entirety, and that the Commission prepare for presentation to Council on September 12, 2022, a Preliminary Report with the Commission's recommendations.
-Commissioner Camp seconded the motion.
+With no further discussion on the matter, Commissioner Butler moved to approve the final report recommending amendments to the Jersey Village Code of Ordinances at Chapter 14 "Building and Development", by amending Section 14-5 "Definitions" to include a definition for home occupation; by adding Section 14-100 "Residential Permitted Use Table" to Chapter 14 "Building and Development"; by repealing and replacing Sections 14-101 through 14-104 of Chapter 14 "Building and Development" to allow for updates to residential development standards; and by removing Section 104-103.1 in its entirety.
+Commissioner Henao seconded the motion.
 The vote follows:

-Ayes: Committee Members Camp, Henao, Mergel and Butler
+Ayes: Committee Members Mergel, Henao, Butler, Brown, and Lock Chairman Faircloth.

-Chairman Faircloth

-A copy of the Commission's Preliminary Report is attached to and made a part of these minutes as Exhibit B.
+A copy of the Commission's Final Report is attached to and made a part of these minutes as Exhibit "B."